rubymotion-community/sugarcube/README.md

 development in rubymotion more enjoyable.
 With SugarCube, you can create a color from an integer or symbol, or create a UIFont or UIImage from a string.

-Some core classes are opened up as well, like adding the '<<' operator to a UIView instance, instead of view.addSubview(subview), you can use the more
+Many core classes are opened up as well, like adding the '<<' operator to a UIView instance, instead of view.addSubview(subview), you can use the more
-idiomatic: view << subview.
+idiomatic: `view << subview`.

 The basic idea of SugarCube is to turn operations on their head.
 So instead of: